 Don’t forget to book your Baku accommodation.

 Like in Russia, Georgia celebrates Christmas on the 7th January since the Georgian Orthodox Church uses the old Julian calendar for their festivals.
 However, people give and receive gifts on December 31st.
-Batumi’s Christmas market in Europe Square will last until January 2nd.
-You will be able to buy Georgian handicrafts, sweets and souvenirs as well as amazing Georgian wine.
+The Batumi Christmas market appears to not be happening this year but you can find the Christmas tree and beautiful Christmas lights on the Boulevard until January.

-Georgian food will also be on offer – make sure you try khinkali (Georgian dumplings), khachapuri (bread boat filled with cheese; in the Adjara region – where Batumi is located – the local type has an egg on top) and chaqapuli (a type of stew).
+Georgian food is on offer – make sure you try khinkali (Georgian dumplings), khachapuri (bread boat filled with cheese; in the Adjara region – where Batumi is located – the local type has an egg on top) and chaqapuli (a type of stew).
 You can also try the traditional Georgian sweet called ‘churchkhela‘, a sausage-shaped sweet made from walnuts and grape juice.

 Read Tom’s blog post from when we went to Batumi last December for more information about the city!